Asbestos Trust Funds for Wisconsin Workers

 Manufacturing Workers

 Milwaukee manufacturing workers were exposed to asbestos insulation, gaskets, and components from companies that now have active trusts.
 Workers at A.O.
 Smith, Allis-Chalmers, and similar operations can often identify five to 10 applicable trusts based on the products used at their specific facility.
-Several of these trusts, including the Dana/Garlock Trust and the Federal-Mogul Trust, overlap with those available to Ohio steelworkers and Michigan auto workers, since the same gasket and insulation products were used across Midwest industry.
+Several of these trusts, including the Garlock Sealing Technologies Trust and the Federal-Mogul Trust, overlap with those available to Ohio steelworkers and Michigan auto workers, since the same gasket and insulation products were used across Midwest industry.

 Shipyard Workers